Mahmoud-Sharabati/STM32F407VG_PCA21125_SPI_RTC/README.md

 	\
 	![SPI_Configuration](![SPI_RTC_Config](https://user-images.githubusercontent.com/16566502/217270953-d0f2ed4d-9901-414c-8c11-6426b62fd25a.png))
 	3. Other parameters will be automatically modified when generates the code.
-	4. This driver uses TIMER6 for delay purpose.
-Any other timer can be used after its configuration is done.

 2. This Board has an optional LED and Buzzer with the following pins:
    | LED	| Buzzer  |